 Registering for the classes you want most will enhance your experience at Hofstra University.
 For optimal registration options, we encourage you to use our Online Registration System.
 Hofstra Online offers you a quick and simple way to register.
 Looking up classes, registering for open classes, and dropping or adding classes are all just a click away via the Internet.

 We hope you will find our online system user-friendly and efficient.
-However, you may still register in person at the Office of Student Financial Services and Registrar Suite, 206 Memorial Hall, where representatives are ready to assist you.
+However, you may still register in person at the Welcome Desk in 206 Memorial Hall, where representatives are ready to assist you.

 Frequently Asked Questions